firmannf/firmannf.github.io/_posts/2017-01-18-What-I-Learn-From-Xamarin-Party-Event.md

 * `Xamarin Classic`

-  Using C# as logic languange but in interface language Xamarin Classic uses the platforms language, Android is using XML, iOS is using story board, and Windows is using XAML.
+  Using C# as logic languange but Xamarin Classic uses the platform specific language for the interface.
+Android is using XML, iOS is using story board, and Windows is using XAML.
   <center>
     <figure>
       <a href="{{ site.url }}/images/xamarin-classic-figure.png"><img src="{{ site.url }}/images/xamarin-classic-figure.png" alt=""></a>